rahmaAlmamari/SP_Trigger_Challenge_TeamAmaniMathlaRahma/README.md

 **1. DDL Triggers (Data Definition Language):**

-- What is DDL Trigger Works?
+- What is DDL Trigger?

 The Data Definition Language (DDL) command events such as Create_table, Create_view, drop_table, Drop_view, and Alter_table cause the DDL triggers